deepsweet/start/readme.md

 * 🔢 [plugin-lib-npm-version](packages/plugin-lib-npm-version) – bump package version
 * 📦 [plugin-lib-npm-publish](packages/plugin-lib-npm-publish) – publish package to NPM
 * 💯 plugin-lib-coveralls – [to be migrated](https://github.com/start-runner/coveralls)

+## Copyright

+All the packages in this repository are released under the terms of the [MIT License](license.md).

+The font used in logo is [supernova fat](http://www.ffonts.net/supernova-fat.font).